Esri/pyprt/README.md

   * macOS (Catalina or later): Xcode 11
 * Python (version >= 3.6)
   * Packages: wheel, arcgis 1.8.2, twine, sphinx, pkginfo, xmlrunner
+* Optional: Conda (e.g. miniconda3)
 * CMake (version >= 3.14)
 * Ninja (or jom)

-A note regarding "open a shell" in the following sections: this implies that the shell also needs to have the correct C++ compiler activated:
+A note regarding the meaning of "open a shell" in the following sections: this implies that the shell also needs to have the correct C++ compiler activated:

 * On Windows, use the shortcuts provided by Visual Studio or run `vcvarsall.bat` of the desired MSVC toolchain.
 * On RHEL-based Linux, run e.g. `source /opt/rh/devtoolset-8/enable`.